otanriverdi/ismetjs/README.md

 ### Dry run

-If you want to see issues to be created before submitting them on Github, you can;
+If you want to see issues to be created before submitting them on Github:

 ```sh
 ismet --dry-run